 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Security IC Platform Protection Profile with Augmentation Packages Version 1.0, 13 January 2014, BSI-CC-PP-0084-2014 [7]
+It is based on the certified Protection Profile Security IC Platform Protection Profile, Version 1.0, 15 June 2007, BSI-CC-PP-0035-2007 [7].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 6 augmented by ALC_FLR.1.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 5 augmented by ALC DVS.2 and AVA VAN.5.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [8], chapter 7.
-They are all selected from Common Criteria Part 2. and some of them are newly defined.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 7.
+They are selected from Common Criteria Part 2 and some of them are newly defined.
 Thus the TOE is CC Part 2 extended.